Terrifying curses were pronounced millennia ago, and their effects are being felt to this day. Why? And how will they finally be removed?

 If terror, disease and famine don’t bring people to repentance, even worse curses will come.
 Wave after wave of punishments will occur until people turn to God.If terror, disease and famine don’t bring people to repentance, even worse curses will come.
 Wave after wave of punishments will occur until people turn to God.

-If not, God describes horrifying scenes of starvation, cannibalism and captivity that have come—and will come—on those who continue to disobey.
+God describes horrifying scenes of starvation, cannibalism and captivity that have come—and will come—on those who continue to disobey.

 A poignant prayer